Can I Recover My Lost Wages After a Car Accident in Denver?

-Being unable to work as a result of injuries sustained in a car accident can magnify the costs the collision.
+Being unable to work as a result of injuries sustained in a car accident can magnify the costs of the collision.
 Not only do you have more money going out to cover your unexpected medical bills, but you also have less money coming in (if any at all).
 For many accident victims, this financial stress can be overwhelming – as they sit at home waiting to recover from the consequences of someone else’s mistake.
-Fortunately, a Denver accident attorney may be able to help you recover these losses and more.
+Fortunately, a Denver car accident lawyer may be able to help you recover these losses and more.

-Recovering Financial Compensation for Loss of Income Due to Accident-Related Injuries
+Recovering Financial Compensation for Loss of Income Due to accident-related Injuries

 In Colorado, car accident victims who suffer serious injuries due to someone else’s negligence are entitled to just compensation for all of their injury-related losses.
 This includes all forms of financial and non-financial harm.
 On the financial side, this includes compensation for current and future medical expenses (and other out-of-pocket costs), and it also includes compensation for lost wages and lost earning capacity.

 1. Lost Wages: The Income You Lose Through the Date of Your Settlement or Verdict

 If you are unable to work due to your injuries, you are entitled to compensation for the time you were forced to miss from work.
 Your inability to work can either be due to physical limitations (i.e. a broken leg), debilitating pain, or emotional trauma.
 However, regardless of the specific issue, you should be missing work based on a doctor’s advice.
 If you don’t have a doctor’s recommendation to stay home, the insurance companies will argue that you could – and should – have returned to work sooner.

 Although the term commonly used is “lost wages,” accident victims can recover all types of lost income resulting from accident-related injuries.
 This includes salary, commissions, tips, and benefits.

 2. Lost Earning Capacity: Compensation for Your Inability to Work in the Future